-Qualcomm is one of the best Huawei alternatives because it is a growing company that pays a dividend.
-The Qualcomm attributes include a reasonable margin of safety, a dividend, a low stock price, and cash.
+Qualcomm is one of the best Huawei alternatives because it is a growing company that pays dividends.
+Qualcomm’s attributes include a reasonable margin of safety, a dividend, a low stock price, and cash.
 I consider Qualcomm a value investment in telecom equipment.

 Cisco Systems Inc. (NASDAQ: CISCO)

 Cisco’s market share is falling; it had 7% of the world’s telecom equipment market in 2019.
-In 2018, Statista estimated that Cisco was the world’s second-largest telecom equipment maker with revenues of $49.33 billion.
+2018 Statista estimated that Cisco was the world’s second-largest telecom equipment maker, with revenues of $49.33 billion.

 Unlike Huawei, Cisco is an American company based in California.
 Cisco could attract more business as pressure to keep Huawei out of some markets grows.